vikiival/slides/hacking-the-rubick/slides.md

 ---

 # Let's test it
-Let's play with the playground
+Let's play on the playground

 ```bash
 just build